0ud/MOfig/README.md

 sh ./4-moarch-aur-apps.sh
 ```

-## Contribution
-You can fork the project, edit on it, and report any issue that happens in it.

 ## Known issues

 sometimes after installing the desktop, system boots up to a normal Terminal interface, to fix this just run: